Maybe when Martin Havlat gets into game shape, he'll really start showing people something.

 Of course, it's hard to imagine Havlat doing much more than he did in his first two games after a seven-week layoff because of a sprained ankle.

-United Center as the Blackhawks earned points in their seventh straight game, a 4-1 victory over the Edmonton Oilers.
+In the second of back-to-back games, Havlat had another goal and two more points Sunday night at the United Center as the Blackhawks earned points in their seventh straight game, a 4-1 victory over the Edmonton Oilers.

 In the seven games since Denis Savard took over as coach from Trent Yawney, the Hawks have collected 11 of a possible 14 points.